pybee/cassowary-java/README.rst

 * The `BeeWare Developers Mailing list`_, for discussing the development of new features in the BeeWare suite, and ideas for new tools for the suite.

+The Cassowary community also has `a mailing list`_; it provides more general assistance regarding the Cassowary algorithm itself.

 Contributing
 ------------